 All poultry species require management that allows their natural behaviour.
-For the improvement of the social structure in poultry flocks, two roosters should be kept for every 100 layer hens.
+For the improvement of the social structure in poultry flocks, two roosters must be kept for every 100 layer hens.

 - For poultry that normally perches, elevated resting places appropriate to the species must be provided.
 Sufficient sand-bath area and areas for sun-bathing must be supplied, and water poultry must have an adequate water supply.
-Ducks need to have water areas for swimming; geese need a supply for plunging their heads and necks. - Open-air runs are required for young birds and laying hens, other poultry are to have access to an outside run, water-fowl also having access to open water.

-- Stables, buildings and housing must be constructed and maintained in a way that meets the natural requirements of the birds.
+Ducks need to have water areas for swimming; geese need a supply for plunging their heads and necks. - Open-air runs are required for all types of poultry.
+The starting point of offering access to an outside run for young poultry may be set by every certifying organisation. - Stables, buildings and housing must be constructed and maintained in a way that meets the natural requirements of the birds.
 Caged systems are prohibited.
 Nest boxes are to be provided for egg laying. - Sufficient daylight, good climatic conditions in the housing as well as low dust exposure are indispensable preconditions for the health and welfare of poultry.
 Any mutilations of poultry such as beak cutting, trimming, or castration are excluded.
-The keeping of capons is excluded as well. - In their active phase during the day, a maximum of 4.4 layer hens, parent stock or 7.1 young layer hens or a maximum of 16 kg of live weight (max.
-18 kg life weight in mobile coops) per m2 can be housed.
-The minimum slaughter age for all kinds of poultry is given in Appendix 8. - Daylight can be extended by illumination to a maximum of 16 hours a day.
+The keeping of capons is excluded as well. - The minimum slaughter age for all kinds of poultry is given in Appendix 8. - Daylight can be extended by illumination to a maximum of 16 hours a day.
 In the scratching area and in the area for feeding and water supply there must be sufficient daylight.
-For illumination only lamps without a stroboscopic effect are permitted. - The housing may contain a maximum of 3.000 layer hens (preferably held in flocks of 1000 hens), or parent animals for layer hens or fattening animals, 6300 young layer hens and young parent animals (separated into flocks of no greater than 4800 birds each), 10 x 200 layer quails; max.
-1.000 turkeys, 2.500 cockerels or guinea fowl, 1000 geese, 1000 ducks and 10 x 500 quail for fattening.
-Exemptions may be approved by the respective certifying organisation for existing buildings.
-All new facilities must comply with this standard (APP 12: see Appendix 7). - Depending on the local climate of the country, it makes sense to offer stables with different climate areas (warm inner area and an outer area called winter garden, with an adjacent poultry run.
-Such a poultry run, which counts as open run area (pasture area), fenced in but not roofed, with pop-holes to the pasture, and covered with scratchable, humidity absorbing material, protects the pasture close to the housing from high input of manure. - For pasture for geese and ducks a shelter is sufficient.
+For illumination only lamps without a stroboscopic effect are permitted. - The housing may contain a maximum of 3,000 layer hens (preferably held in flocks of 1,000 hens), or parent animals for layer hens or fattening animals, 9,600 young layer hens and their brothers or young parent animals (separated into flocks of no greater than 4,800 birds each), $10 \times 200$ layer quails; max.
+1,000 turkeys, 3,000 cockerels or guinea fowl, 1,000 geese, 1,000 ducks and $10 \times 500$ quail for fattening.
+Exemptions may be approved by the respective certifying organisation for existing buildings, but not for new applicants for certification.
+All new facilities must comply with this standard (APP 11: see Appendix 7).

+- Depending on the local climate of the country, it makes sense to offer stables with different climate areas (warm inner area and an outer area called winter garden or veranda, compare also to next chapter).
+It also can make sense to offer a poultry run.
+Such a poultry run, which counts as open run area (pasture area), is covered with scratchable, humidity absorbing material and protects the pasture close to the housing from high input of manure. - For pasture for geese and ducks a shelter is sufficient.